tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/FOSE3000/Week 6.md

 This week was focused on customer discovery and best practices on gathering information from customers and investors.
+We